Top 10 Best Four Dimensional Shapes

 Circles?
 Spheres?
 To hell with those!
 They're just in two and three dimensions respectively!

 Just as the glome is to the sphere what the sphere is to the circle, a tesseract is to a cube what a cube is to a square.
 Its net consists of eight cubes.
-The tesseract is one of the regular 4-polytopes, or four dimensional extensions of the Platonic Solids.
+The tesseract is one of the regular 4-polytopes, or four-dimensional extensions of the Platonic Solids.

 A glome is a four-dimensional sphere.
 Just as the cross-section of a sphere is always a circle, the cross-section of a glome is a sphere.

-This is a more complex uniform 4-polytope than the Platonic extensions, consisting of 320 cells; 15 tetrahedra for every pentagonal antiprism.
+This is a more complex uniform 4-polytope than the Platonic extensions, consisting of 320 cells.
+15 tetrahedra for every pentagonal antiprism.
 This can be made by deconstructing the hexacosichoron, specifically by removing 20 antiprism pyramids, just as the antiprism itself can be made by disassembling an icosahedron.

-This is the extension of the dodecahedron into four dimensions, using 120 dodecahedral cells, and the dual polyhedron of the hexacosichoron.
+This is the extension of the dodecahedron into four dimensions, using 120 dodecahedral cells, and is the dual polyhedron of the hexacosichoron.

-This is the dual polytope of the tesseract, and the extension of the tetrahedron, or the simplest Platonic Shape.
+This is the dual polytope of the tesseract and the extension of the tetrahedron, or the simplest Platonic shape.

 This is the truncated version of the octacube, which is the equivalent of cutting the vertices of the octacube itself.
-The regular octagon is the truncated square, just as this is made by cutting the cubic vertices of the octacube.
+The regular octagon is the truncated square, just as this shape is made by cutting the cubic vertices of the octacube.